InspireGroupNZ/chameleon-test/NOTES.md

 ### Postgres on production, SQLite3 for development.

-It is a lot simpler to get going with a SQLite3 database in Rails, and the risk of something working in the development database on a local machine, but not working in the Postgres database in production is small.
+Easier to set up on a local machine, but always runs the risk of something working on local that fails in production.

-Nevertheless, I wonder whether it is a better policy to use the same database system across the board.

 ### Test instead of RSpec

-RSpec is my go-to unit testing framework.
-As far as I can tell, it is the most popular.
-As you can see, I took the liberty of installing RSpec in order to write a few unit tests, rather than familiarise myself with a new framework for this test.
+RSpec is the only unit testing framework that I am familiar with in Ruby, which is why I added it the Gemfile for my unit tests.

-At work, though, I use the tools that are already there.
+At work, if required, I would use the established testing framework.

 ## Proposed Improvements

 ### FRONTEND: Move cursor back to `<textarea>` after creating a Todo item